TomOnTime/utfutil/README.md

 Now you understand what the problem is, but how do you fix it?
 Well, you can spend a week trying to figure out how to use `golang.org/x/text/encoding/unicode` and you'll be able to decode UTF-16LE files.
+(No offense to the authors of that module.
+It is a fantastic module but if you aren't already an expert in Unicode encoding, it is pretty difficult to use.)

-However, if you don't have a week, you can just use this module.
+If you don't have a week, you can just use this module.
-You can take the easy way out change `ioutil.ReadFile()` to `utfutil.ReadFile()`.
+Take the easy way out!
+Just change `ioutil.ReadFile()` to `utfutil.ReadFile()`.
 Everything will just work.

 The goal of `utfutl` is to provide replacement functions that magically do the right thing.
+There is a demo program that shows how to use it called [catutf](https://github.com/TomOnTime/utfutil/blob/master/catutf/main.go).

 ### utfutil.ReadFile() is the equivalent of ioutil.ReadFile()